epfl-ada/ada-2024-project-plottwisters/README.md

   - Have popular release months shifted over time, and are these shifts related to changes in audience preferences or competing media events?
   - How do thematic keywords in plot summaries correlate with the release dates and revenue success of movies?

-- How do societal events or seasonal trends correlate with the box office performance of specific genres or themes?
+- How do significant historical events correlate with specific genres or themes prevalence, and how does it influence the box office performance ?
   - Do movies in certain countries cluster around specific times of year, potentially linked to cultural events or holidays?

 - Do longer movies tend to be released at specific times compared to shorter ones?